YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 - Read the VERY IMPORTANT OPENING NOTE at the top.
 - The 'loadout' listed under CV/L entries details the number of planes each unit gets; eg. Unicorn gets 3 Fighters / 0 Dive Bombers / 3 Torpedo Bombers.
 - The asterisk next to a name in the Priority List means the Kai is tied to some sort of event and may not be available right now; also, if you do not see a name in it, it's because it is not worth prioritizing.
-- If you're wondering why carriers are judged differently from the rest, consider the following - they have no self-defence capabilities against suicide boats and are inherently worse than big guns at handling hard targets due to ordnance scatter and unhelpful anti-Heavy modifiers, but their AoE damage dispatches waves better than big guns usually do and come stock with screen clears.
-tldr; BB/BC and CV/CVL do different things, holding them to the same standards makes little sense.
+- If you're wondering why carriers are judged differently from the rest, consider the following - they have no self-defence capabilities against suicide boats and are inherently worse than big guns at handling hard targets due to ordnance scatter and unhelpful anti-Heavy modifiers, but their AoE damage dispatches waves better than big guns usually do and come stock with screen clears. tldr; BB/BC and CV/CVL do different things, holding them to the same standards makes little sense.

-#### Want to buy me a coffee?
-- Curating, maintaining and researching for this Guide is something I've been doing for over a year now, ever since a few months after the first CN servers were opened to the public.
-It's a time-consuming endeavour, to be sure, but one I gladly do.
-If you find what I do here and/or on the Discords #helpful and would like to show me your gratitude in a slightly more tangible way, feel free to click here and buy me a coffee - thanks! (https://ko-fi.com/J3J6WRI2)

 ## Table of Contents
 - ### [DD ![DD](/Images-for-the-Guide/45px-DD_img40.png "DD Icon")](#dd--1)